wail-uottawa/docker-ros-elg5228/README.md

 * It is highly recommended that you dedicate a local folder on your computer as a ROS working folder (e.g., throughout the course).
 It can have any name and path (for example: `/C/OneDrive-uOttawa/Docker-ELG5228-ROS1` for Windows hosts or `~/OneDrive-uOttawa/Docker-ELG5228-ROS1` for Linux and Mac hosts).
 * To be even safer, you might want to have this folder as part of a cloud drive that is automatically synchronized on your local machine (such as Google Drive, OneDrive, etc.) as in the above examples, although this is not necessary.
 * Inside the file `docker-run.sh` (or `docker-run.bat`), replace `~/OneDrive-uOttawa/Docker-ELG5228-ROS1/course_dir` (or `/C/OneDrive-uOttawa/Docker-ELG5228-ROS1/ros_work`) with the path to your dedicated local folder.
 That way, each time you run the docker image through `docker-run.sh` (or `docker-run.bat`) your local dedicated folder is automatically mapped onto `/home/ros/catkin_ws/src/course_dir` in the docker container.
 As such, whenever you make changes on your local dedicated folder or/and on `/home/ros/catkin_ws/src/course_dir` from within the container, those changes remain permanent on the local drive and are automatically made visible from within the container at `/home/ros/catkin_ws/src/course_dir` every time you run the image.
+* You can learn more about volumes on this designated [docker reference page](https://docs.docker.com/storage/volumes/).

 ---